 Suggested signer's title: Also, relatively simple, if the signer has a title, i.e. manager, doctor, etc.

 Suggested signer's email address: Totally optional, but if the email address of the signer is needed, add it here.

-Instructions to the signer: Here is the excellent part, you can write detailed instructions for the signer.
-These instructions will help not only walk the signer through but will also protect you in the future.
+Instructions on how to insert signature: Write detailed instructions for the signature request.
+The signature request instructions will help not only walk the signer through but will also protect you in the future.

-At the bottom of the signature, there is a setup dialog box that has two checkboxes.
+At the bottom of the electronic signature in Microsoft Word, there is a setup dialog box that has two checkboxes.

 Checkbox 1: Allow the signer to add comments in the sign dialog

 This is totally up to the author and ultimately depends on the purpose of the document.
 In some cases, signers may want to add a little blurb about their purpose of signing or something to that extent.